tgc-software-dev-part-time/responsive-web-design/lesson.md

 ## Lesson Overview

-The focus of this lesson is on responsive web design.
+The focus of this lesson is on planning and implementing responsive web design.
 It is important for learners to understand the what, why and how of responsive web design.
 Responsive web design enable a webpage to adapt to multiple screen sizes such as laptop, tablet and mobile.
-Since most consumers are on the mobile today, it is responsive web design is crucial for every business.
+Since most consumers are on the mobile today, responsive web design has become crucial for every businesses.
 We won't be covering all best practices in this lesson but learners should be briefed over the list and know where to source for the information when needed.

 ## Pre-requisite Installations